-More luxury can be found at the two restaurants.
+More luxury can be found in the two restaurants.
 La Villa has an Italian style kitchen and is accessible from both the naturist and the textile part.
 Le Clos des Oliviers is uniquely for the naturist side and has a more mixed cuisine.
 It’s also possible here to get snacks during the day.
 We particularly loved Le Clos des Oliviers, not only for their great food but also for the care with which Nathalie and Sandrine treat their customers.

 At both La Villa and Le Clos des Oliviers the terrace is nude friendly but the at the restaurant clothing is required.

 Looking for even more luxury?
-Entering the huge spa section (the Balnéo) feels like stepping into an ancient Roman bath house.
+Entering the huge spa section (the Balnéo) feels like stepping into an ancient Roman bathhouse.
 Complete with several different pools and a huge jacuzzi.
-This is also where you can get your well deserved massage or beauty treatment after an exhausting day of sunbathing.
+This is also where you can get your well-deserved massage or beauty treatment after an exhausting day of sunbathing.
 Because the Balnéo is shared between the naturist and the textile section, nudity is only allowed during the first half of the day.
-During the second half a bathing suit is required.
+During the second half, a bathing suit is required.
 While we were at the Balnéo we saw many visitors from the textile section coming in for a nude spa experience.
 We wondered if this would also be the other way around and if naturists would put clothes on to visit the spa during the afternoon.
 But we couldn’t check.
 We didn’t bring bathing suits.

 Another major highlight of Sérignan Plage Nature is of course the “Plage” (beach) itself.
 A large stretch of nude beach directly accessible from the camping.
-The white sand and the calm Mediterranean sea does not only attract the nude campers but also lots of day visitors and we have no doubt that, also here, there are textile campers dropping their bathing suits.
+The white sand and the calm Mediterranean sea does not only attract the nude campers but also lots of day visitors and we have no doubt that also here, there are textile campers dropping their bathing suits.

-We can keep going on and on about all the things that are possible at Sérignan Plage Nature, but this piece is already become pretty long.
+We can keep going on and on about all the things that are possible at Sérignan Plage Nature, but this piece has already become pretty long.
 So we’ll keep it short: Sports activities, a large shop, animation for children and adults, it’s all there.
 And even if you can’t find something at Sérignan Plage Nature, as a naturist you have free access to the textile side where you can find even more facilities and shopping options.
 But don’t forget to put some clothes on.

 Around Sérignan Plage Nature

 Sérignan Plage is located in the heart of the Languedoc region.
-So if you can find the courage to leave the pool, the beach or the spa for a day, there are lots of things to discover.
+So if you can find the courage to leave the pool, the beach, or the spa for a day, there are lots of things to discover.

-Enchanting historical towns like Saint-Guilhem-le-Désert or Pézenas and fun cities like Bézier, Narbonne and of course Montpellier.
+Enchanting historical towns like Saint-Guilhem-le-Désert or Pézenas and fun cities like Bézier, Narbonne, and of course Montpellier.
 You can follow winding roads past wineries and chateaux and abbeys.
 The natural parks of Narbonne and the Haut Languedoc are also nearby.
 And there’s so much more.
 We don’t really have to tell you this, in the textile part of Sérignan Plage you can find a tourist office where the people know much more about the region than we do.

-Talking about tourist offices, the one of Bézier Mediterranée sells tourist passes which you can exchange for boat trips, wine tastings, adventure parks or even a seafood platter in the nearby town Valras Plage.
+Talking about tourist offices, the one of Bézier Mediterranée sells tourist passes which you can exchange for boat trips, wine tastings, adventure parks, or even a seafood platter in the nearby town Valras Plage.
 Because we are concerned about the health of our dear readers we felt that it was our duty to go test those delicious seafood platters.
 Twice, just to make sure.

 For more nude opportunities in the region you could visit the nude village of Cap d’Agde, but make sure to read about our experience

 at the place first.
 Especially if you’re going for a family visit.
-At about an hour drive to the south is the other famous French nude beach called Leucate Plage in Leucate naturist village
+At about an hour’s drive to the south is the other famous French nude beach called Leucate Plage in Leucate naturist village

 Staff of Sérignan Plage Nature